Author: John Davies

 If you end up spending an extra 5-10% initial outlay on a system, but it lasts you five or six years longer than the cheaper option, then its money very well spent!
 Obviously, in any market, you will find products which are over-priced, using a bit of ‘badge-engineering’ (or ‘paying for the name’ in other words), but often if you keep your wits about you, if you pay more you get more back for your money.

 Ironically this doesn’t always mean your purchase is offering you the value you actually need.
-You may well be buying a high spec solution which is seemingly good value for money, but if it includes a number of features that will never be required or used, that is money that could be invested in your business in other ways!
+You may well be buying a high spec solution that is seemingly good value for money, but if it includes a number of features that will never be required or used, that is money that could be invested in your business in other ways!

 With the increased integration of security systems, they can also add considerable value to the wider requirements of the business or organisation.

 For example, an access control system can collect people’s movement data which can be integrated with HR systems, saving on data collection costs.
 If security is linked to environmental controls it can also be used to regulate and check lighting, heating, and ventilation systems, to ensure there is no wastage of resources.

 “Increased integration can add considerable value”

 As they oversee an entire facility, security systems can offer operators unrivaled insights into the movement of people and daily operations of the organisation.
 This is a less obvious value, but it should all be taken into account when you look at TCO.